 For more unique embellishments, try stitching on some antique buttons or use a button and bead loop for your clasp.

 03 of 08

-Tubular herringbone stitch makes a substantial textured rope.
-You can vary the look considerably by the size, types and colors of beads.
+Tubular herringbone stitch makes a substantially textured rope.
+You can vary the look considerably by the size, types, and colors of beads.

 04 of 08